01binary/switchback/boards/EmbeddedMIDIKeyboard/readme.md

 ![embedded keyboard](./visualization.png)

-Each of the 13 keys is further divided into electrodes, allowing the user to slide their finger up and down on each key to control MIDI "brightness" parameter (`CC74`), which would typically be linked to opening/closing a filter on the synthesizer being controlled by this MIDI keyboard.
+Each of the 13 keys is further divided into 24 electrodes and functions like a 1D slider, allowing the user to slide their finger up and down on each key to control MIDI "brightness" parameter (`CC74`), which would typically be linked to opening/closing a filter on the synthesizer being controlled by this MIDI keyboard.

 ![mapping](./mapping.png)